pydiverse/pydiverse.pipedag/docs/source/database_testing.md

 In practice, most data pipelines will use a relational database server that cannot be launched together with a small test script in a one-liner (Relational databases are still nice in the 1-100 Mio row range and do scale if you don't care about concurrent read-/writes on a single table.
 They work beyond 1 Bio rows, but you need to be careful what you do then).
+See [Table Backends](table_backends.md) for a list of currently supported databases.

 The following example shows how to launch a postgres database in a container with docker-compose and how to work with it using pipedag.